jasonaden/angular/aio/content/guide/observables.md

 // Observer got a complete notification
 ```

-Alternatively, the subscribe() method can accept callback function definitions in line, for next, error, and complete handlers.
-For example, the following subscribe() call is the same as the one that specifies the predefined observer:
+Alternatively, the `subscribe()` method can accept callback function definitions in line, for `next`, `error`, and `complete` handlers.
+For example, the following `subscribe()` call is the same as the one that specifies the predefined observer:

 ```
 myObservable.subscribe(